listed alphabetically

 Joyce Kung is a queer Chinese-Canadian currently studying in her final year of computer science at the University of Waterloo. ‘restless’ is the first piece she has published with a literary journal, and she is so glad to have shared it with *fws: journal of literature and art.
 You can find her online at https://thejoycekung.github.io where she talks about software development and literature, and see her older works on Medium @thejoycekung.

-SaraSwoti Lamichhane comes from Alberta, Canada and is a nature photographer, a poet and a mom to two beautiful daughters.
+SaraSwoti Lamichhane comes from Alberta, Canada, and is a nature photographer, poet, and mom to two beautiful daughters.
 Her poems have been published in a few journals in the U.S., Nepal, and Canada and her recent poem Fort McMurray has appeared in Tint Journal.
 During the day, she works as a clinic manager with Alberta Head & Neck Surgery Clinic.
 She is actively working as a board member with Parkland Poets.

 Dotty LeMieux’s work has appeared or is forthcoming in publications such the anthology, purifying wind (Moon Shadow Sanctuary Press, 2020), Rise Up Review, Beautiful Cadaver Social Anthologies Series, Poets Reading the News, Gyroscope, MacQueen’s Quinterly and others.
 I have had three chapbooks published, and have one forthcoming from Finishing Line Press, entitled Henceforth I Ask Not Good Fortune.
 In the 1980’s, I also edited the eclectic literary magazine Turkey Buzzard Review, in Bolinas California.
 I have studied at the New College of California Poetics program and with poets Joanne Kyger, Edith Jenkins and Thomas Centolella.
 My day jobs are running political campaigns, mainly for progressive women, and practicing environmental law in Marin County California, where I live with my husband and two dogs.